 Finch Air Conditioning & Heating is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
+The furnace efficiency rating helps establish how much energy you will need to heat your home and, essentially, how much it will cost you.
 Basically, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy required to produce the heat.
-For instance, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
+For example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

-Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
+Keep in mind that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
 The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not include this in their rating.
-If you are concerned that your heating equipment or duct system is not energy efficient, give Finch Air Conditioning & Heating a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could potentially save each month.
+If you feel that your heating equipment or duct system is not energy efficient, give Finch Air Conditioning & Heating a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could potentially save each month.